The Quasars.org (QORG, 2004) catalogue can be downloaded from this page.

 The full quasars.org data can be found in one catalogue (21Mb zipped): download Master.zip the ReadMe browse subset

-A condensed version, all
+A condensed version,

-zipped):
+data (13Mb zipped):

 There are also subset catalogue files available for quasars.org objects bearing identifications from the literature, and QSO candidates which are hitherto unidentified objects for which we calculate odds of 40% to 99+% of being quasars: